Sonatype CLM for Maven

 With this configuration in place a user can kick off an evaluation with the command line

-This will result in an output detailing the components to be analyzed, any policy violations and a link to the resulting report in the IQ Server.
+This will result in an output detailing the components to be analyzed, any policy violations and a link to the resulting report in Lifecycle.

 To speed the build up you can skip the test compilation and execution by passing